 - Exponential and parameterised algorithms for NP-hard problems.

 - Computational geometry.

-- Analyze algorithms with respect to correctness and efficiency.
+- Analyse algorithms with respect to correctness and efficiency.

-- Recognize NP-hard problems and address them, e.g., using approximation algorithms.
+- Recognise NP-hard problems and address them, e.g., using approximation algorithms.

 - Explain and use algorithms for different abstract domains such as graphs and geometry.